JustinRoberg/SIEMPractice/ChronicleSearchProject.md

   </Summary>

+  Based on the affected assets, and `POST` requests the domain is most likely malicious.
+Next I will investigate the IP address found under the **Resolved IPS** to identify if there are other domains being used.

 <img width="450" alt="Chronicle6_1a" src="https://github.com/JustinRoberg/SIEMPractice/assets/133618188/e60ac1a4-de1e-461b-a2dd-341699a33551">

+Under **RESOLVED IPS** the address `40.100.174.34` can be selected.

 <img width="900" alt="Chronicle6_2a" src="https://github.com/JustinRoberg/SIEMPractice/assets/133618188/cd23759f-5cb0-4f95-9101-856454bf19df">

+After selecting the address, a timeline of requests can be seen. `POST` requests may indicate an asset has be phished.
+These are worth noting.

 <img width="450" alt="Chronicle6_2a1" src="https://github.com/JustinRoberg/SIEMPractice/assets/133618188/cbacd021-71e7-4810-b070-18061f258d4c">

+We can also see additionally affected assets.

 <img width="450" alt="Chronicle6_2b" src="https://github.com/JustinRoberg/SIEMPractice/assets/133618188/b93a4cbb-bf8e-4eae-8185-49c6917fe1a5">

+Listed are other domains associated with the IP address.

 <img width="450" alt="Chronicle 6_2c" src="https://github.com/JustinRoberg/SIEMPractice/assets/133618188/d8aaaaec-040d-44f7-9935-a900a9007150">

+A mock incident journal was created along with this lab and will be uploaded eventually.

 </details>